communitiesuk/mhclg-epc-alpha/docs/_userresearch/assessors_research.md

 ## Methodologies
 * Interviews
 * Unmoderated testing of prototype using embedded tracking with Hotjar
+* Workshop with all user groups (citizens, assessors, data consumers)

 ## Number of users and roles interviewed:
 * Domestic assessor (x2)